gongahkia/tanabata/NAPKIN.md

 # `NAPKIN.md`

+* implement the geolocation API to be called by the telegram bot
+    * implement proper geolocation API checks that will scrape for food based on available sites nearby
+* should i consider implement an asynchronous playwright script that runs and screenshots google maps overhead AND street view and appends it to the response produced by each food place suggested
+    * can further consider the telegram bot will produce directions on how to get to a specific food place, with a possible button that appears if that location is available
+* add a report an issue button that appears in main menu under settings, as well as when a specific food place isn't open when the user has manually gone there
 * implement takko as a telegram bot
     * include further considerations native for telegram bot usage
     * make takko as easy to use as possible